Zeus-Deus/llm-term/README.md

      set OPENAI_API_KEY="sk-..."
      ```

-2. If using Ollama, make sure it's running locally on the default port (11434)
+2. If using Ollama, make sure it's running locally on the default port (11434), or run Ollama in a container as described in [DOCKER.md](./DOCKER.md).
+Ensure that `llm-term` can access the Ollama container (e.g., via `localhost:11434` or appropriate Docker networking).

 3. Run the application with a prompt: